Wizard: User Guide

 The visualization app will allow you to create, query and edit data.
 The form is automatically generated from the configuration you have provided.
 The form content and behavior can be tailored to some extent.
 For example, you can have conditional properties - let us say there is a selection field with 'Others' as an option.
 If this is selected, you may want to capture additional details.
 This can be implemented using the 'condition' attribute (See Reference Guide in the end).

-Another situation that occurs sometimes, is when a group of fields are related to each other and the selection cascades through them.
+Another situation that occurs sometimes is when a group of fields are related to each other and the selection cascades through them.
 For instance, in our example - for an Asset Category, there are Asset types, and for each Asset type, there are Asset Sub-types.

 When entering/searching Asset details, Category, then Asset Type, and then Asset Sub-type will cascade.
 Meaning, when the Category is picked, the list of Asset Types will be shortened, and when the Asset Type is picked, the sub-type list is shortened.